 What is deconstruction?

-Posted by jerry on March 2nd, 2006 — Posted in Journal, Writing
+Posted by Jerry on March 2nd, 2006 — Posted in Journal, Writing

 I can barely count the number of times that the term ‘deconstruction’ has been used – perjoratively – as a synonym for ‘destruction’.
 Such writers immediately mark themselves out as having not read the primary literature, or they have willfully miscast the term, or merely aped some of the poorer secondary literature.